keboola/developers-docs/extend/index.md

 together (e.g. Storage, Transformations and Readers).
 You can also create KBC extensions.
 Currently, there are two types of extensions available:

-* [Generic extractor](todo) - a specific component designated for implementing extractors for services with REST API
+* [Generic Extractor](todo) - a specific component designated for implementing extractors for services with REST API
-* Custom extension - a component extending KBC with arbitrary code
+* Custom Extension - a component extending KBC with arbitrary code

+## Custom Extensions

+Custom Extensions can be used as Extractors, Writers and Applications.
+An application processes input tables stored in CSV files and generates result tables in CSV files.
+An extractor works the same way, however, it does not read input from KBC tables, but instead from its source (usually some API).
+Similarly, a Writer does not generate any KBC tables.
+We make sure the CSV files are created in and taken from the right places.

-Custom extensions can be used as Extractors, Writers and Applications.
-They run inside a [Docker component](/architecture/docker-bundle) which takes care of:
+Extensions run inside a [Docker component](/architecture/docker-bundle) which takes care of:

 * authentication
 * starting and stopping the extension